jlu5/SupyPlugins/Hostmasks/README.txt

-The Hostmasks plugin allows one to retrieve idents, hostnames, and banmasks for users, useful for nested commands.
+The Hostmasks plugin allows one to retrieve banmasks for users, useful for nested commands.
+No longer in active development.